nginxinc/nginx-gateway-fabric/CONTRIBUTING.md

 - [Design Principles](/docs/developer/design-principles.md): An overview of the project's design principles.
 - [NGINX Gateway Fabric Documentation](/site/README.md): An explanation of the documentation tooling and conventions.

-## Contributor License Agreement
+## F5 Contributor License Agreement (CLA)

-Individuals or business entities who contribute to this project must sign the [F5® Contributor License Agreement](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md).
-To sign it you need to follow the instructions provided by the CLA bot when you open a pull request.
-If you have not signed the CLA, the pull request will be blocked until you do so.
+F5 requires all external contributors to agree to the terms of the F5 CLA (available [here](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md)) before any of their changes can be incorporated into an F5 Open Source repository.

+If you have not yet agreed to the F5 CLA terms and submit a PR to this repository, a bot will prompt you to view and agree to the F5 CLA.
+You will have to agree to the F5 CLA terms through a comment in the PR before any of your changes can be merged.
+Your agreement signature will be safely stored by F5 and no longer be required in future PRs.